-(c) Description of the ways in which current and future risks are taken into account in the remuneration processes.
+- Alignment of compensation with prudent risk taking Effective Supervisory oversight. - ii) Sound Compensation Practices. - (c) Description of the ways in which current and future risks are taken into account in the remuneration processes.
 It should include the nature and type of the key measures used to take account of these risks.

-Regional Heads, Branch Heads, IT department officials and Dealers in Treasury & IBD are paid special allowance based on risk taken by them. (d) Description of the ways in which the bank seeks to link performance during a performance measurement period with levels of remuneration.
-A performance based incentive scheme was approved by our Board of Directors in their meeting held on 25.10.2019. (e) A discussion of the bank's policy on deferral and vesting of variable remuneration and a discussion of the bank's policy and criteria for adjusting deferred remuneration before vesting and after vesting. (f) Description of the different forms of variable remuneration (i.e. cash, shares, ESOPs and other forms) that the bank utilizes and the rationale for using these different forms.
+Regional Heads, Branch Heads, IT department, MIS, Information security officials and Dealers in Treasury & IBD are paid special allowance based on risk taken by them.

+(d) Description of the ways in which the bank seeks to link performance during a performance measurement period with levels of remuneration.
+A performance based incentive scheme was approved by our Board of Directors and it is paid every year.
+The employee who have joined on or after 01.06.2021 is covered under new salary structure and for them variable pay depends on the following factors 1.
+Outstanding achievement beyond regular KRA.
+2. TMB My Bank (e) A discussion of the bank's policy on deferral and vesting of variable remuneration and a discussion of the bank's policy and criteria for adjusting deferred remuneration before vesting and after vesting. (f) Description of the different forms of variable remuneration (i.e. cash, shares, ESOPs and other forms) that the bank utilizes and the rationale for using these different forms.
 The remuneration is in the form of cash only.
 There is no remuneration in the form of Shares, ESOP and other forms.
 Quantitative disclosures (The quantitative disclosures should only cover Whole Time Directors / Chief Executive Officer / Other Risk Takers) (g) Number of meetings held by the Remuneration Committee during the financial year and remuneration paid to its members.
-Number of meetings held by the Nomination and Remuneration committee is two (16.04.2019 and 03.10.2019) and remuneration paid to its members is NIL. (h) Number of employees having received a variable remuneration award during the financial year.
+Number of meetings held by the Remuneration (Nomination and Remuneration Committee) were held during the financial Year and the total remuneration & commission paid to the members during the year is ₹4,95,000/- RISK Takers) (h) Number of employees having received a variable remuneration award during the financial year.
 Number and total amount of sign-on awards made during the financial year.

 Details of guaranteed bonus, if any, paid as joining / sign on bonus.

-Details of severance pay, in addition to accrued benefits, if any.
+Joining Bonus - ₹3,52,776/- Number of staff : 1 Details of severance pay, in addition to accrued benefits, if any.
 Nil (i) Total amount of outstanding deferred remuneration, split into cash, shares and share- linked instruments and other forms.
 Nil Total amount of deferred remuneration paid out in the financial year.
 Nil (j) Breakdown of amount of remuneration awards for the financial year to show fixed and variable, deferred and non-deferred.
 Nil (k) Total amount of outstanding deferred remuneration and retained remuneration exposed to ex post explicit and / or implicit adjustments.
 Nil Total amount of reductions during the financial year due to ex- post explicit adjustments.
 Nil Total amount of reductions during the financial year due to ex- post implicit adjustments.
 Nil